Reputation's Annual Automotive Report Reveals that Dealerships Benefit from a 10% Sales Increase When They Focus on Consumer Feedback

-LIVERPOOL, United Kingdom, Sept.
-18, 2023 (GLOBE NEWSWIRE) -- Reputation, the global leader in reputation experience management, today released its annual automotive industry report, analysing 5.5 million car buyers and service reviews to reveal insights into the evolving sentiment of auto consumers, the power of reviews to drive car sales, and what it takes to be a top dealership globally.
+SAN RAMON, Calif., Sept.
+18, 2023 (GLOBE NEWSWIRE) -- Reputation, the global leader in reputation experience management, today released its annual automotive industry report, analyzing 5.5 million car buyers and service reviews to reveal insights into the evolving sentiment of auto consumers, the power of reviews to drive car sales, and what it takes to be a top dealership globally.

 - Customer Feedback Drives Business: 84% of consumers deem dealership reviews crucial, and 74% insist on a minimum 4-star rating.
 Meanwhile, 40% of consumers are likely to provide feedback in a public forum like a review site.